randomwangran/logo-physics/README.md

 each other when they are a little distance apart, but repelling upon being squeezed into one another.

-   -- one of my old teacher said
+   -- one of my old teacher said: [1–2 Matter is made of atoms](https://www.feynmanlectures.caltech.edu/I_01.html)

    -- one of my favorite journal: https://aip.scitation.org/journal/phf also use atom as their logo.